neiji93/Ethidcal-Hacking_Money_military/README.md

 This time, unlike some other repositories, the stuff is done.
 You can also extend the rapidity of this program by adding the supercomputer repository I did (Open world scripting langage).
 Please choose a programming langage.
 In python, in order to have 2 servers communication, please use PyUV : https://github.com/saghul/pyuv

 For serializing / deserializing, you can use tensorflow.
 I didn't check the marshalling, nor ownership.
+It seems that it can be used to test crash in fighting games for example (Game design).